lavab/invite-api/README.md

 `rethinkdb_name`.
 If the invitation doesn't contain an `account_id` field, then user is able to create an account with any free username / unused email.
 If the `account_id` is set, then `name` and `alt_email` of that account will be enforced on the user.
-After consuming a token, it will be removed by the backend of the setup wizard.
+After consuming, the token will be removed by the backend of the setup wizard.

 ## Creating a new invitation